lokesh-bansiya/lokesh-bansiya/README.md

 🔭 I’m currently working on [clone of naukari.com ](https://github.com/lokesh-patidar/punchy-car-5123)

-🌍 I'm based in Delhi, India
+🌍 I'm based in Madhya Pradesh, India

 ⚛️ Some technologies that I love to working with includes MERN stack, Typescript & Web Testing.